Skip to main content

 What does staff housing cost in Switzerland?

-A furnished all-in room at BoVita starts at CHF 720 per month, including utilities, electricity, wifi and furniture.
+A furnished all-in room at BoVita starts at CHF 720 per month, including utilities, wifi and furniture.
 Hotels cost a multiple per month, serviced apartments often several thousand francs.

 Can our company act directly as the tenant?